space150/spaceBase/scss/README.md

 ## Variables

 Global variables are kept in the `_vars.scss` partial.
 This includes things like font styles, colors, breakpoints and base sizing measurements.
-Use these variables throughout the rest of the project and add more as you see fit.
+Use these variables throughout the rest of the project and add more as you see fit. `_vars.scss` also contains switches to include or exclude features as you need them.

 ### The `$base-sizing-unit` Variable

 As a means for consistency and good vertical rhythm, many measurements are based off the `$base-spacing-unit`, which is equal to the base `$line-height-ratio`.
-This way if you adjust the base font-size or line-height down the road, all proportions are preserved.
+This way if the `$base-font-size` or `$base-line-height` is adjusted down the road, white space proportions are preserved.

 ## The Grid

 The grid structure comes from version 4 of [inuit.css](https://github.com/csswizardry/inuit.css) with some minor modifications.
-It works on proportionally-sized floats.
+It uses proportionally-sized floats with human readable classnames (i.e. one-half, two-thirds, three-quarters, etc).
 By default, grid gutters (the space between grid elements) are equal to the `$base-sizing-unit` but can be changed in `_vars.scss`.
 Each set of grid elements must be wrapped in a `grid-wrapper`.
 Floats can be reversed by adding `grid-wrapper--rev`, and gutters can be removed by adding `grid-wrapper--full`.

 Example:
 ~~~html